buy facebook pva accounts

 In relation to the above, it is worth pointing out that in August 2014, Facebook amended its News Feed algorithm to crack down on so-called “clickbait” article-sharing.
 These are typically articles with vague and over-promising headlines like “You’ll never believe WHO puked on the red carpet last night.

-CLICK to see our exclusive pic!” that does not make it plainly clear what the post will entail.
+CLICK to see our exclusive pic!
 Facebook wants you to share valuable content that people will read and share with their friends, so if it spots that your fans are clicking on these types of links and returning straight to Facebook (because the content is poor) and not sharing, similar posts will receive less visibility in the future.

 Conversely, high-quality links that get shared many times over will benefit from higher reach.
 Buy Facebook phone verified accounts.

-Guarantee views with “Get All Notifications” and “See First” strategy:
+Guarantee view with “Get All Notifications” and “See First” strategy:

 One tactic that can be used to all-but guarantee that fans see all of your Page’s content is to train them to select the “Get Notifications” and “See First” options, found in a drop-down menu when hovering their cursor over the “Liked” and “Following” button underneath your Page’s cover photo.